 Proportion of illicit opioid-negative urine samples during the 6-month active treatment phase

 A rapid Urine Drug Screen (UDS)UDS system will be used to analyze the urine samples.
-Urine samples will be tested for: buprenorphine/ norbuprenorphine and fentanyl.
+Illicit opioid-negative UDSs are defined as being negative for fentanyl, opiates, oxycodone, and methadone (unless the participant starts methadone treatment).

 Time frame: 6 Months